 Sallustiano – Trinità dei Monti

 Obelisk Sallustiano 13,91 meters height – is a copy (smaller than the original) of the obelisk of Ramses II Flaminio, made by order of Emperor Aureliano ( who was impressed with the Flaminio Obelisk) for the Gardens of Sallust.
+The top of the obelisk has a lily and a star these were heraldic symbols of Pius VI.

 After it was found in 1734, it was moved to Piazza di San Giovanni in Laterano.
 It was not set up there but was laying down until 1789 when it was set up by Pope Pius VI.
 Currently, it stands on Trinita Dei Monti, above the Spanish Steps.